History of St. Michael Orthodox Church

 Currently, the congregation has a limited income.
 As we continue to grow, we would like to be able to be able to support a full-time priest, as well as expand our charitable and educational mission in the community.

 Community outreach is part of our mission statement, and we feel there are many Orthodox families in the area, as well as people in need, that would be able to benefit.

 Fr.
-Ernesto is now performing services every other Sunday, in place of Fr.
-Andrew (please see our schedule for the specific dates).
+Ernesto and Deacon Simeon are now performing services every Sunday (please see our schedule ).

 See our pictures and videos here.

 The Future of St. Michael Orthodox Church

 Currently our church is at the beginning of a journey of growth.
-Eventually, the community is projected to reach a level where a full time priest will be able to perform the service on a regular basis, as well as live in the area close to his community.
+Eventually, the community is projected to reach a level where a full time priest will be able to live in the area close to his community.
 At that point, we would look towards constructing a church building.
 Until then, we are blessed we a good starting point at our current location (see our address and contact information below).

 We are grateful for your presence and support.
 You can help by visiting our church services, and becoming a member of our growing church family.